Lucasxyz5/wxWidgets-ChecklistApp/README.md

 # wxWidgets-ChecklistApp
 A checklist app writen in C++ using WxWidgets.
+VERY WIP.